Father and son Koch stand on their gondola on the Nymphenburg Canal.

 In Nymphenburg?

 Maximilian Koch: Yes.
 Max Emanuel, the Elector of Bavaria from the Wittelsbach dynasty, had 51 kilometres of canals built within two years.
-This way, he connected the palaces of Dachau, Schleißheim, and Nymphenburg.
+This way, he connected the palaces of Dachau, Schleissheim, and Nymphenburg.
 Back then, it was possible to travel as far as the Residence (city palace), and he even brought gondoliers from Venice with their gondolas.
 The Venetians lived where the Palm House in Nymphenburg stands today and the shipyard was also located there.
-In addition to the typical gondolas, there was also the so-called "Great Machine."
-This was a large raft, as wide as the canal, on which around 40 to 60 people could dine and dance.
+In addition to the typical gondolas, there was also the so-called “Great Machine.“ This was a large raft, as wide as the canal, on which around 40 to 60 people could dine and dance.
 The raft was pulled through the canal by horses or oxen.
 Travelling across this canal was one of the greatest imaginable pleasures.
 The trips began in 1703 and continued until 1850, when Ludwig I put an end to them – after almost 150 years of gondola operation.

 Back then, only the nobility was permitted to travel in the gondola.
 Who are your guests today?